-The most exciting things to do in Jackson Hole during your vacation this summer.
+Jackson Hole really comes alive during the summer months, offering all manner of activities and adventures throughout the valley and in Grand Teton National Park.
 Push your limits, try out something new, or deepen an existing passion.
 All in the the glorious outdoor playground we call home.

 15. Climb the Tetons

 Looking for some vertical adventure?
 Making it to the top of a mountain is a major triumph and can be one of the highlights of your trip to Jackson Hole.
-Whether you want to make an epic ascent of the Grand Teton or try your hand at climbing for the first time, Jackson Hole’s various outfitters have you covered with the right gear, guide services and expert instruction.
+Whether you want to make an epic ascent of the Grand Teton or try your hand at climbing for the first time, Jackson Hole’s various outfitters, Exum Guides or Jackson Hole Mountain Guides have you covered with the right gear, guide services and expert instruction.
 In addition, experienced day climbers will enjoy local hot spots such as Blacktail Butte and the Rodeo Wall.

 If you're not ready to cross a Grand Teton summit off your bucket list yet, take a virtual climb instead at www.nps.gov/features/grte/grandteton/eClimb.html.

 Add an extra 25 yards to your tee shot on one of Jackson’s world-class courses.
 At this high altitude, your drives go farther-but don’t expect your scores to get any lower!
 Teton Pines Resort & Country Club has been recognized as one of the 75 best courses in the country by Golf Digest and Conde Nast Traveler.
 This facility is open to the public, though tee times are required.